revcodeshq/BBGbot/README.md

 A comprehensive Discord bot designed for the BBG Alliance, featuring advanced game integration with Whiteout Survival, automated scheduling, giveaway management, and AI-powered features.

+> **✨ Now with Centralized Configuration!** All hardcoded values have been moved to environment variables for easy customization across different Discord servers.
+See [CONFIGURATION.md](CONFIGURATION.md) for details.

 ## 🌟 Features

 ### 🎮 Game Integration